anmaped/rmtld3synth/readme.md

 rmtld3synth toolchain: Synthesis from a fragment of MTL with durations
 ======================================================================

-The rmtld3synth toolchain is capable of automatically generating cpp11/ocaml monitors and specifications in SMT-LIB v2 standard language from a fragment of metric temporal logic with durations.
-This logic is a three-valued extension over a restricted fragment of metric temporal logic with durations that allow us to reason about explicit time and temporal order of durations.
+The rmtld3synth toolchain is capable of automatically generating cpp11/ocaml monitors and specifications in the SMT-LIB v2 standard language from a fragment of metric temporal logic with durations.
+This logic is a three-valued extension of a restricted fragment of metric temporal logic with durations, which allows us to reason about explicit time and temporal order of durations.

-Supported by this formalism are polynomial inequalities (using the less relation <) and the common modal operators of temporal logics U (until) and S (since).
+Supported by this formalism are polynomial inequalities (using the less relation <) and the common modal operators of temporal logic U (until) and S (since).
-The existential quantification over these formulas is also possible through the adoption of the cylindrical algebraic decomposition (CAD) method.
-This method is suitable for converting quantified formulas under various decomposed conditions without these quantifiers.
+Existential quantification via these formulae is also possible by adopting the cylindrical algebraic decomposition (CAD) method.
+This method is suitable for converting quantified formulas under various decomposition conditions without these quantifiers.

-To check formula satisfiability, the tool is ready to synthesize the logic fragment in the input language accepted by the z3 SMT solver or any other prover supporting AUFNIRA logic and SMT-LIB v2.
-It can be used to discard various constraints involving the duration and temporal order of the propositions.
+To check the satisfiability of formulae, the tool is ready to synthesize the logic fragment in the input language accepted by the z3 SMT solver or any other prover supporting AUFNIRA logic and SMT-LIB v2.
+It can be used to discard various constraints concerning the duration and temporal order of the propositions.

 For example, schedulability analysis of hard real-time systems is possible by specifying the complete problem in RMTLD3.
-First using rmtld3synth to synthesize the problem in SMT-LIB and then using Z3 to solve it.
-The idea is to know if there exists a trace for which the RMTLD3 problem is satisfiable, or whether the SMT gives us an unsatisfiable answer meaning that is impossible to schedule such a configuration.
-The latter reinforces the refinement by drawing a counterexample.
+First, rmtld3synth is used to synthesize the problem in SMT-LIB, and then Z3 is used to solve it.
+The idea is to know whether there is a trace for which the RMTLD3 problem is satisfiable, or whether the SMT gives us an unsatisfiable answer, meaning that it is impossible to plan such a configuration.
+The latter reinforces the refinement by giving a counterexample.

 # Contents